 Jem trained as a science teacher before serving in a church in Cambridge and testing a call to full-time ministry.
 He studied at Wycliffe Hall, Oxford, prior to ordination in the Church of England and a curacy in London.
-That time included exposure to training needs in the majority world and a masters dissertation on alternative patterns of theological education, which was followed by a move to Uganda with the family in 2000 to work with the Church of Uganda in grassroots church leadership development.
-His doctoral research in theological education and curriculum design was carried out from there.
-From 2004 that grassroots pastor-training work took him to other countries in East and Southern Africa as well as to parts of Asia and Latin America as a field director for a charity.
+That time included exposure to training needs in the majority world and a masters dissertation on alternative patterns of theological education, which was followed by a move to Uganda with his family in 2000 to work with the Education Directorate of the Church of Uganda.
+That role in grassroots church leadership development was coupled to doctoral research in theological education and curriculum design through Stellenbosch University.
+From 2004, and his Kampala base, his training work took him to other countries in East and Southern Africa, as well as to parts of Asia and Latin America as a field director for a charity.
 Jem moved with the family to South Africa at the end of 2007 to continue that work before returning to the UK in 2013 to live in Bath, where he grew up.
-He is licenced as an Associate Minister at St. Bartholomew’s Church and is an Associate Mission Partner of the UK-based mission agency Crosslinks, which he has been with since 2000.
+He has Permission to Officiate in the Diocese of Bath & Wells, and is an Associate Mission Partner of the UK-based mission agency BCMS/Crosslinks (which he has been with since 2000).
 Jem is a landlocked surfer who also loves fly-fishing in wild places, travel, spending time his wife and three children, and walking the dog.